 When you oversee running a small business, you have more on your plate than simply managing employees and making sure core tasks are done on time.
 The person at the helm is typically the same person responsible for the day-to-day administrative tasks necessary to run an office as well.

 These tasks can include overseeing your company’s finances and deciding which utility companies are the best choices for your office space.
 Most importantly, saving money tends to be the top priority for this individual.
 If you are the person in charge of all these tasks and more, you might not realize that you could be paying more than you must for these three things.

 Things like energy, water, and sometimes gas are necessary utilities for running an office.
 Internet and telephones are also high on the list of required services that you likely already have contracts for with various companies.

 If you or another person negotiated these contracts for your business, then you might not be enjoying the best deals possible.
+Why would you pay more when you can easily save money on your purchases.
+Right?
 Consider going over your contracts again to see exactly what you are paying and where you might be able to pay less.
 Or, better still, there are companies, like Utility Bidder for example, that are set up and designed to do just that on your behalf.

 2. Unnecessarily Large Office Space

 The terms of your office’s leasing agreement are based on many things, but generally speaking, the amount that you pay in rent each month is calculated based on the amount of square footage in the space.
 Keeping that in mind, it might be worth re-evaluating just how much office space you need.